electronicayciencia/wPi_soft_i2c/README.md

 Sends one bit through the bus.
 If second argument is true, it sends one.
 Zero in other case.
 Can be used to send an ack from the master.
 It does not return anything.

+This routine is clock stretching aware, it take into account that SCL line should go up before sending more data.

 ```
 i2c_send_bit(my_bus, 1);